SmudgeLord200/mini-dashboard/README.md

 Please include with your submission:

-- An explanation of any design decisions you've made (e.g. choice of libs, why you left parts out?, how you could improve this further, etc).
+- An explanation of any design decisions you've made (e.g. choice of libs, why you made certain decisions etc).
+- A few lines on how you could improve this further.
 - A brief guide on how to run the project.